kromond/hexosite/source/_posts/Trash-Praxis.md

 ![alfioFaceTest.PNG](alfioFaceTest.PNG)

-Further updates, I have continued my engagement with VUW and set up for them a new mocap space at the Miramar Creative Center.
+We are continuing to discuss how we could work together on this.
+In further updates, I have continued my engagement with VUW and set up for them a new mocap space at the Miramar Creative Center.
 The space larger and has 12 cameras.
 We successfully captured full finger motion and had significantly less issues overall using this space.
 I am very optimistic about the next chapter in this story!